AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 # geneweb-py

 This repository is a porting of the GeneWeb project from OCaml to Python.
+The Python port aims to provide a compact, testable implementation with a small web UI and a JSON/HTTP API for programmatic access.

 ## Prerequisites